blackberry/Cascades-Samples/httptest/readme.txt

 This sample shows how to use HTTP Post and Get to communicate with a remote server.

 You will learn how to:
-- How to use QSettings to store and retrieve settings for your App
+- Use QSettings to store and retrieve settings for your App
-- How to use QNetworkAccessManager to make a network request
+- Use QNetworkAccessManager to make a network request
-- How to set Http headers for your request
+- Set Http headers for your request
-- How to read the headers in an http response
+- Read the headers in an http response
-- How to setup a secure connection with QSslConfiguration
+- Setup a secure connection with QSslConfiguration
-- How to read a network response with QNetworkReply
+- Read a network response with QNetworkReply
-- How to parse JSON data using JsonDataAccess
+- Parse JSON data using JsonDataAccess
 - Register C++ classes for use in QML documents